zhao1157/PhD-Atomic-Physics/README.md

 - **run_JJ_Pi.sh**: after the bound levels are extracted in directory **bound_levels_0/**, we are ready to generate the photoionization cross section for each level in each symmetry category **2J_π**.
 --------
-- **level_identification_3/**:
+- **level_identification_3/**: As the levels are sorted in energy-ascending order for each symmetry **2J_π** just as in BPRM calculation, we are ready to just plot the the photoionization cross section of RDW and BPRM.
+While checking how well they match, we need to make sure the energy agrees well.
+In some situations, we need to switch or shift the levels so that they are matched.
+After finishing matching the levels, we are ready to print out the level information and find out the configuraiton of each level.
   - *plot_n4_background_1.py*: plot the photoionization cross section of RDW and BPRM and see how well they match with each other.
-Correction is needed if they don't agree well by switching to other reasonable levels.
+  Correction is needed if they don't agree well by switching or shifting to other reasonable levels.
+File *correct_match_n4* or
+  *correct_match_n3* contains the information of level switching.
+These numbers represent the LINE INDEX of the level in **2J_π_neg**
+  file.
 --------
 - **ratio_analysis_4/**: extract the information of the levels whose ratios fall within a range.
 This script is useful if you want to get a rough idea of how well the calculation of BPRM and RDW agrees with each other at the last point, and what kind of levels do well